-- Creating an inclusive climate at Crown Family School
+- Creating an inclusive climate at the Crown Family School

 - Developing diversity and inclusion content in the Crown Family School curriculum

-- Recruitment, admission, and enrollment of a diverse student body at Crown Family School
+- Recruitment, admission, and enrollment of a diverse student body at the Crown Family School

-- Recruitment and retention of a diverse professional and support staff at Crown Family School
+- Recruitment and retention of a diverse professional and support staff at the Crown Family School

 - Crown Family School alumni engagement